Hardwood Floors are easy to clean, more sanitary than

 cracking is common.
 Humidity causes expansion and dryness brings contraction.
 To minimize

-cracking, a humidifier can be used to balance out Colorado's environment by maintaining a
+cracking, a humidifier can be used to balance out New Jersey's environment by maintaining

 No. Engineered floors are actually more dimensionally